ed-kung/CSUN-Econ-433/labs/lab08/README.md

 For this lab you will need the file `airbnb.csv` which can be downloaded from Canvas.

 You will also need the packages `dplyr`, `stargazer`, `lfe`, and `ggplot2`.
-These should be already installed from previous labs, but if they are not you can install them `install.packages`.
+These should be already installed from previous labs, but if they are not you can install them with `install.packages`.

 ### Data Description